-The Media Information Laboratory is organized into three research groups: media recognition, signal processing, and computing theory.
+The Media Information Laboratory is organized into five research groups: media recognition, signal processing, computational modeling, biomedical informatics, and computing theory.
 We are promoting basic researches on information processing technology and fundamental principles related to "media", which is a medium for transmitting information in communication.

 [Award] Tsubasa Ochiai has received The 16th Itakura Prize Innovative Young Researcher Award from the Acoustical Society of Japan.